crcn/aerial/README.md

 The library takes inspiration from many ideas, more notabily Bret Victor's presentation on [the future of programming](https://vimeo.com/36579366).
-Aerial is an attempt to provide the APIs necessary for creating realtime visual programming environments (like Sketch + coding).
+Aerial is an attempt to provide the APIs necessary for creating realtime programming environments (like Sketch + coding).

 #### How does Aerial work?